Šlapanice: Economy

 The largest employer based in the town's territory is CCI Czech Republic, a branch of IMI plc.
 It produces valves for the oil, petrochemical and energy industries.

 Transport

 The D1 motorway from Brno to Ostrava runs around the town.

 Šlapanice is located on the railway line Brno–Uherské Hradiště.

 Sights

 The main landmark of Šlapanice is the Church of the Assumption of the Virgin Mary.
-It was originally a medieval Gothic church, rebuilt in the Baroque style in the mid-18th century.
+It was originally a medieval Romanesque church from the turn of the 12th and 13th centuries, rebuilt in the early Gothic style at the turn of the 13th and 14th centuries and then in the Baroque style in 1753–1755.